Map rail infrastructure

 14. At the bottom of the pane, click Save.

 The infographic template you created opens, showing market opportunity within the 3-mile buffer.
-There are 404 grain facilities and 94 intermodal freight facilities.
+There are 39 grain facilities and 17 intermodal freight facilities.

 3. On the infographic, point to the Intermodal Freight Facilities interactive panel and click Explore for more.

-4. In the expanded table, click the Railway Company heading to sort the table by the rail companies that have intermodal facilities linked to them.
+4. In the table, click the Railway Company heading to sort the table by the rail companies that have intermodal facilities linked to them.

 The table filters to only show facilities in the City of Des Moines.
+There are 6 intermodal facilities in Des Moines.
+Five of these facilities use rail as the primary mode of transportation, while the sixth uses trucks.

 6. Close the table.